GridProtectionAlliance/SIMProx/README.md

 # About

-SAMI is a Windows service that provides a junction between SNMP traps and SSAM events, triggered through database stored procedure.
+SAMI is a Windows service that provides a junction between SNMP traps and database operations.
+Database operations default to sending SSAM events triggered through database stored procedure, but database commands are fully customizable.

 ## Requirements
 * 64-bit Windows 10 / Windows 2016 Server or newer.